Swagy026/Swagy026/README.md

 - 👋 Hi, I’m Ashwani
 - 👀 I’m interested in data learning
 - 🌱 I’m currently learning about data analysis
-- 💞️ I’m looking to collaborate on anything realted to DE field
+- 💞️ I’m looking to collaborate on anything realted to DA field
 - 📫 How to reach me - swagy0695@gmail.com or ashwanikumarchaudhary199@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I can analyze data faster than most people can make a cup of coffee ☕📊